- AHP Certification:

 - Genetics- Pediatric

-Caitlin Barnes is originally from small-town New Philadelphia, Ohio.
-She attended Miami University (of Ohio), where she earned her bachelor’s degree in zoology with a minor in molecular biology.
-Caitlin received her master’s degree in genetic counseling from the University of North Carolina – Greensboro.
-During her graduate training, she completed clinical internships at UNC-Chapel Hill, Duke University, Wake Forest University, and Oregon Health & Science University.
+Originally from a small-town, New Philadelphia, Ohio, Barnes attended Miami University (of Ohio), where she earned her bachelor’s degree in zoology with a minor in molecular biology.
+Barnes received her master’s degree in genetic counseling from the University of North Carolina – Greensboro.
+During her graduate training, she completed clinical internships at the University of North Carolina - Chapel Hill, Duke University, Wake Forest University, and Oregon Health & Science University.

-Caitlin lives in Charlottesville, VA, with her husband, Tom, who is also a Charlottesville transplant.
+Barnes lives in Charlottesville with her husband, Tom, who is also a Charlottesville transplant.
 In her free time, she enjoys hiking, gardening, spending time with friends and family, and planning her next travels.

 - University of North Carolina - Greensboro, 2015